australia outback

 Gunbarrel Highway

-I am hoping to travel from the Stuart highway west to Carnarvon along the Great Western Road.
 Where can I find out distances I will have to travel between fuel outlets?
 I run unleaded petrol and LPG.

 Thank you

-Response to Gunbarrel Hwy/Great Central Road fuel supplies
+Reply to Gunbarrel Hwy/Great Central Road fuel supplies

 Hi Peter,